ppetruneac/ctr-prediction/README.md

 Data used in this analysis is *Avazu*.
 Please follow the *CTR_prediction.ipynb* file where I explored the data - light EDA and conducted machine learning modelling for CTR prediction.
 Used a few models, compared them and at the end provided next steps for further feature engineering.

-Before you run, install dependancies:
+Before you run, install dependancies (for convenience multiple packages were listed but actually not used):

 ```
 pip install -r requirements.txt